Creating a new Internal Communication

 Internal Communication Name

 The name you want to use for this Internal Communication.
-Not displayed to end users through WX.
+This doesn't display to end users through WX.
 The title that appears to users in WX is the process label for this internal communication.

-You can use letters, numbers, and spaces, special characters are not supported.
+You can use letters, numbers, and spaces.
+The system doesn't support special characters.

 4. On the Basic Options tab, complete the fields in the Tile Information section to define the tile content.
-These options define how tiles are displayed in the carousel.
+These options define how tiles will display in the carousel.

 Screenshot: internal communications tiles in the homepage carousel